 Note About House

-Casa is the only undergraduate residence to have three academic theme advisors in addition to a standard row staff.
+Casa is one of three undergraduate residences (others are Haus Mitt and La Maison Francaise) to have academic theme associates in addition to a standard row staff, and is the only house to have a Graduate Advising Fellow.
 Casa’s staff, residents, chef, and building managers work hard to make Casa one of the most inviting communities on campus.

 Students living in Row Houses (Upper Row, Lower Row, Clusters 1, 2, or 3/Cowell) are strongly encouraged to follow the directions for the mail and package process provided on the Mail Delivery and Shipping page, as the PO Box address is each student’s official Stanford address and should be maintained during their entire undergraduate career.
 However, Row residents are also able to have mail packages delivered directly to their Row house by addressing mail and packages to the house's street address.
 Please be reminded that Student Housing/the University accepts no responsibility for packages sent to/delivered at individual residences.